 Visitors returning to the Walla Walla Vintners tasting room will notice significant changes.
 But one thing we’ll never change is our commitment to producing the same elegant wines we have for the last 20 years.
 Great wine begins in the Vineyard.
 We source fruit not only from our own Estate Vineyard, but also from some of the oldest and most acclaimed vineyards in the Walla Walla and Columbia Valleys.
 We work directly with these growers to ensure the highest quality fruit, monitoring our blocks and rows throughout the growing season, many of which we’ve been working with since the winery opened its doors in 1995.
 Small lot fermentations, punch-downs, and our small basket press all promote gentle extraction of color and skin tannins without the harsh and bitter seed tannins.
 Oak aging provides the ideal conditions for the flavors to develop, while using barrels from several different cooperages allows us to add subtle layers of oak tannin and aromas to the final blend.
 Lastly, by blending varietals and lots from different vineyard sites, we can combine those specific flavor profiles into the bottle you see before you.

 Walla Walla Vintners started in 1995 when pioneering winemakers, Gordy Venneri and Myles Anderson established the eighth winery in what would become one of Washington’s most celebrated appellations.
 Over the next two decades, we earned a reputation for our sustainably and traditionally crafted, elegant and ageworthy wines served in a beautifully rustic and friendly setting (on a picturesque plateau in the shadow of the Blue Mountains).
 In 2016, we were honored to be named “Pacific Northwest Winery of the Year” by Wine Press Northwest.
 And we began a new chapter a year later, when Myles and Gordy decided it was time to officially retire and welcomed the Haladay family as owners; continuing our tradition of being a family run winery.

-Today, Scott Haladay along with winemaker William vonMetzger, are working in concert to envision the next 20 years for Walla Walla Vintners traditions inspired by our founders, supplemented by Derrek’s ample experience and focus on precision winemaking.
+Today, Scott Haladay along with winemaker Derrek Vipond, are working in concert to maintain the best of the Walla Walla Vintners traditions inspired by our founders, supplemented by Derrek’s ample experience and focus on precision winemaking.